-People on the tech team should consider themselves recruiters.
+People on the media team should consider themselves recruiters.
 If someone expresses interest in their work, they should be able to invite them to come and check it out.
 They should have an understanding of the commitment that’s required for an entry-level volunteer, and be able to encourage their involvement.

 You can also regularly cycle through different departments from the pulpit.
 All it takes is five minutes on a Sunday morning to tell people what the the tech team does, thank them for their service, and let people know who to talk to if they’re interested.
 You can even keep connection cards at the AV booth.
 This way more introverted people can express interest without having to worry about the initial conversation.

 If you have absolutely no capacity, then keep a list with the names of people who have expressed interest.

 Recruiting volunteers doesn’t have to be about going out and finding people who will serve.
 If you create the right kind of culture, volunteers will come to you.
 Spend time casting a vision of the church as a volunteer-driven ministry.
 Let people know that they can make a difference, and then let them know about the opportunities available.